Tom Tiffany: U.S. House of Representatives

-Elections

-2020 special
+Tenure

 Incumbent Representative Sean Duffy resigned on September 23, 2019, after his youngest daughter was diagnosed with a heart condition.
 Tiffany announced that he would run in a special election to succeed him.
 He won the February 18 Republican primary and defeated Wausau attorney Tricia Zunker in the May 12 special election.

-2020

 Tiffany defeated Zunker in a rematch in the November 3 general election with 60.7% of the vote.

-Tenure

 Tiffany was sworn in on May 19, 2020.

 In December 2020, Tiffany was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 Tiffany was among the 120 House members, all Republicans, who objected to counting Arizona's and Pennsylvania's electoral votes in the 2020 presidential election.
 Representative Scott L. Fitzgerald joined Tiffany in this objection.